Top Tips From Nurses on Dealing With Burnout

 Are you ready to earn your online nursing degree?

 Experts report that compassion fatigue, often referred to colloquially as "burnout," can take a physical and mental toll on nurses, first responders, physicians, and other professionals who provide patient care or work in emergency situations.
 According to the Substance Abuse and Mental Health Services Administration, compassion fatigue consists of two major components: burnout and secondary traumatic stress.

-The National Academy of Medicine (NAM) reports that at least 50% of caretakers across medical fields report serious symptoms of burnout, including emotional exhaustion, cynicism, and low sense of professional accomplishment.
+A 2007 study reported that 35% of hospital nurses, 37% of nurses working in nursing homes, and 22% of nurses in other healthcare settings had a high degree of emotional exhaustion.
 If left untreated, the unfortunate side effects of nurse burnout can lead to poor job performance, medical mistakes on the job, high turnover rates, and even suicide.

-In this guide, we offer tips from nursing experts on how to recognize symptoms of nursing burnout, the causes of this phenomenon, and the precautions medical professionals can take to prevent burnout.
+In this guide, review tips from experienced nurses on how to recognize symptoms of nursing burnout, the causes of this phenomenon, and the precautions medical professionals can take to prevent burnout.

 Noticing Nurse Burnout

 Nurses must first know the signs of burnout in order to prevent it.
-Nursing burnout can surface in a variety of ways but is frequently related to a handful of symptoms, including fatigue, dreading going to work, feeling underappreciated, and feeling constantly overworked.
+Nursing burnout can surface in many ways, but it is frequently related to a handful of symptoms, like fatigue, dreading going to work, feeling underappreciated, and being constantly overworked.